microsoft/mona-saas/docs/README.md

 Normally, when a customer is routed from the commercial Marketplace to the Mona landing page, Mona authenticates the user and presents them with a pre-built landing page that prompts the user to complete their purchase.

-When configured for passthrough mode, the customer never sees Mona landing page and, consequently, is not forced to authenticate.
-Instead, the landing page simply resolves the subscription, publishes the `Mona.SaaS.Marketplace.SubscriptionPurchased` event, and redirects the user to the purchase confirmation page.
+When configured for passthrough mode, the customer never sees Mona's landing page and, consequently, is never forced to authenticate.
+Instead, the landing page simply resolves the subscription, publishes the `Mona.SaaS.Marketplace.SubscriptionPurchased` event, and redirects the user to [the purchase confirmation page](#what-is-the-subscription-purchase-confirmation-page) that you configured during setup (`/setup`).
 If configured, Mona continues to [provide subscription details to the purchase confirmation page using the `_sub` query string parameter](#can-i-retrieve-subscription-details-from-the-purchase-confirmation-page).
+Mona's webhook flows are not affected by passthrough mode.

 To enable passthrough mode, [navigate to Mona's configuration settings](#how-can-i-modify-monas-configuration-settings) and set `Deployment:IsPassthroughModeEnabled` to `true`.
 This will force a restart of the Mona web app.